-They entered their habitation, and found it composed of two good rooms, with a pile of wood at the end, and a little kitchen, well furnished with household utensils; there was a chimney in the bedchamber, and for furniture they had two good beds with strong curtains, two wooden tables, four rush-bottomed chairs, two armed chairs, and a large press.
+They entered their habitation, and found it composed of two good rooms, with a pile of wood at the end, and a little kitchen, well furnished with household utensils; there was a chinmey in the bedchamber, and for furniture they had two good beds with strong curtains, two wooden tables, four vush-bottomed chairs, two armed chairs, and a large press.

-Jacquelina took her bunch of keys, opened of clothes for her husband, and the same for herself and children; there were shifts, stockings, bonnets, and, moreover, sheets and towels, and a large quantity of flax to spin.
+Jacquelina took her bunch of keys, opened press, and there found two complete suits of clothes for her husband, and the same for herself and children; there were shifts, stockings, bonnets, and, moreover, sheets and towels, and a large quantity of flax to spin.